 If it comes down to a disagreement between the treating doctor and the doctor the insurance company hires it is important for me to buttress my case with helpful medical literature.
 All I need to do is have one of the doctors say the literature is reliable and I can use it to ask the insurance doctor if he agrees or disagrees with what is stated in the literature.
 This in effect gives me a written witness that supports my client that the disk was caused by the car accident.
 There is plenty of helpful literature out there.
 But for now I will keep that to myself.
 Recently I asked an orthopedic surgeon from Tampa Florida, Dr John Shim, if he would give us his thought process on how he determines if a disk injury was or was not caused by a car collision.
 You may agree or disagree with Dr Shim, but his thought process is instructive.
 Click here to read his article

 Anthony Castelli Attorney has over 30 years experience in car accident claims and over 25 civil jury trials.
 He is rated preeminent by Martindale Hubbel and Superb by AVVO.
 He is also listed by Super Lawyers Magazine as an Ohio Super Lawyer in personal injury.
 He will discuss your case with you at no charge.
 Anthony will take your case only if he thinks he can put more money in your pocket than you could do by your self.
 So he limits his practice to serious injury.
 Anthony practices throughout Ohio and will come to you if you can not get to him.
 His fee is contingent on recovering money on your behalf.
-He can be reached at 1-800-447-6549 or in Cincinnati locally at 513-621-2345.
+He can be reached in Cincinnati locally at 513-621-2345.